-Concept of Debt-Equity or EBIT-EPS Indifference Point while Determining the Capital Structure of a Company
+Concept of Debt-Equity or EBIT-EPS Indifference Point while Determining the Capital Structure of a Company indifference point for the capital mix (equity share capital and debt) can be determined as follows:

 The determination of optimum level of debt in the capital structure of a company is a formidable task and is a major policy decision.
 It ensures that the firm is able to service its debt as well as contain its interest cost.
 Determination of optimum level of debt involves equalizing between return and risk.